Cycling74/rnbo.unity.audioplugin/README.md

 ### File Structure and Building

+Please make sure you are using RNBO version `1.1.1` or later.
+This version comes bundled by default with Max `8.5.4`.

-If you are on Windows, see some important [Building on Windows](#building-on-windows) notes below.
+If you are building on Windows, find the [Windows-specific notes](#building-for-windows) below.
 You can also find some notes that are [Android-specific](#building-for-android-including-the-quest-2) if you are using that platform (for example, to build a VR project for the Oculus Quest).

 The source code of the Plugin itself is in the `src/` directory.
 In general use of this repository, you shouldn't need to change anything in that directory.